 Driving down greenhouse gas emissions is a key priority in meeting the university’s goals, and requires a significant drop in energy use campus-wide.
 To do this, Stanford employs a full range of strategies, from stringent energy-performance standards for new buildings and retrofits of existing buildings, to behavior programs encouraging energy conservation.

-- The Whole Building Energy Retrofit Program (WBERP) invested in major energy retrofits at the Mechanical Engineering Research Lab (MERL) and Varian (Russel H) Physics Lab, which together will save over $350,000 per year.
+- The Whole Building Energy Retrofit Program (WBERP) completed major energy retrofits at the Mechanical Engineering Research Lab (MERL) and Varian (Russel H) Physics Lab, which together will save over $350,000 per year.
 The retrofits included installing the latest in high-efficiency lab control systems, including using occupancy sensors in labs to minimize use of lighting and fans during unoccupied periods.
+The WBERP, which was launched in 2004 to spur energy retrofits in the highest energy using buildings on campus, includes projects at Chem-Bio (Lorey Lokey), Green Earth Sciences, McCullough, CCSR and Terman, the last five buildings in the program.
+The remaining buildings are expected to produce an additional $1.3 million per year in savings.

-- Stanford’s Department of Athletics and Recreation took advantage of the ERP rebate program to help fund a retro-commissioning project at the Arrillaga Outdoor Education and Recreation Center.
-The project will save over $65,000 per year, while improving temperature control and comfort.
+- Stanford’s Department of Athletics, Physical Education, and Recreation took advantage of the ERP rebate program to complete a retro-commissioning project at the Arrillaga Outdoor Education and Recreation Center.
+The project is saving over $126,000 per year, while improving temperature control and occupant comfort.

-- Stanford Residential and Dining Enterprises obtained over $65,000 in ERP rebates to help fund replacements of fan motors in walk in-coolers, upgrades to LED lighting, dual pain windows, and radiator controls at Stern Hall.
+- Stanford Residential and Dining Enterprises obtained over $10,000 in ERP rebates in 2018 to help fund LED lighting projects.

 - Improvements to the North Wing of Tressider Memorial will save over $40,000 per year as a result of installing a new Direct Digital Control (DDC) system, room-level scheduling features, and CO2 sensors to adjust ventilation rates based on need.